Potential bidders size up Swiss travel group Kuoni

 Kuoni last year sold what were once its mainstay tour operating activities in Europe and Asia amid fierce competition, leaving it with travel services units including a growing visa unit that arranges travel permits for governments and companies.

-A loss-making business that organises accommodation, transport and tours for other operators, as well as a hotel-bed database business it bought in 2011 but whose margins are under pressure, are likely to push down any sale price to close to the market capitalisation, wrote Jon Cox, an analyst at Kepler Cheuvreux.
+A loss-making business that organizes accommodation, transport and tours for other operators, as well as a hotel-bed database business it bought in 2011 but whose margins are under pressure, are likely to push down any sale price to close to the market capitalization, wrote Jon Cox, an analyst at Kepler Cheuvreux.

 "It is hard to see much in the way of upside from current levels," Cox said.